radical-cybertools/radical.saga/docs/source/library/job/index.rst

     job.add_callback (saga.job.STATE, state_cb)

-.. warning:: There is no guarantee that all middleware adaptors implement
+**Warning:** There is no guarantee that all middleware adaptors implement these metrics.
-             these metrics.
 In case they are not implemented, you can still subscribe to them, but you won't receive any callbacks.
-Please refer to the :ref:`chapter_middleware_adaptors` documentation
-             for more details and adaptor-specific lists of supported metrics.
+Please refer to the :ref:`chapter_middleware_adaptors` documentation for more details and adaptor-specific lists of supported metrics.

 SAGA defines the following constants as job metrics: